mberrisford/as-a11yspecialist/src/pages/posts/fieldset-vs-group.md

 </form>

-## Option 1: fieldset + legend
+## Option 1: fieldset with legend

 The fieldset element paired with a legend is the gold standard for grouping related fields.
 This semantic combination provides clear structure, and is fully supported by assistive technologies, and requires minimal additional effort if you're starting from scratch.
-If you've already implemented things using a bunch of `div` elements, we'll tackle that scenario in a bit.
+If you've already implemented things using a bunch of div elements, we'll tackle that scenario in a bit.

-### Code snippet using fieldset + legend
+### Code snippet using fieldset with legend

 ```html
 <form>